quantum-engineering-polito/CourseNotes/content/Fundamentals of TP/FTP Lectures.md

 3) To improve the purity, MGS is crushed and reacted with $HCl$ to obtain **TCS** (*trichlorosilane*) which is liquid at room temperature.
 This is done because it would be impossible to further purify solid MGS.
 4) TCS is treated with a process similar to the one used to refine oil called **fractional distillation** which is the separation of a mixture into its component parts, or fractions.
 Through this process we obtain purified TCS.
 5) Silicon can be extracted from the TCS via the **Siemens** process that consists in creating a TCS and $H_2$ vapor which is introduced in a chamber where the $Si$ can deposit.
 After this steps we have reached the **required purity** level. ![[Pasted image 20231003174732.png|300]]
 6) Now that we have a hyper pure $Si$  we can transform it into a monoscrystal using the **Czochralski process** (CZ).
 The process consists in heating the $Si$ slightly above its melting temperature (1415$^\circ$C) inside a quartz crucible.
-Once the $Si$ is molten a small monocrystalline $Si$ seed is put in contact with the melt, rotated and slowly pulled up.
+Once the $Si$ is molten, a small monocrystalline $Si$ seed is put in contact with the melt, rotated and slowly pulled up.
 During this process part of the liquid solidifies and sticks to the seed, allowing it to grow with a diameter inversely proportional to the pulling speed.
-The rotation inhibits the natural tendency of the crystal to grow along certain orientations to produce a faceted crystal, while the orientation of the seed determines the orientation of the crystal to be produced.
-The process can take up to 3 days and in the end an ingot is produced. ^649cfb
+The rotation inhibits the natural tendency of the crystal to grow along certain orientations and to produce a faceted crystal.
+The orientation of the seed determines the orientation of the crystal to be produced.
+The process can take up to 3 days and in the end an **ingot** is produced. ^649cfb
 	1) The process can also be done with doped silicon.
 Adding a dopant introduces a new challenge because the concentration of dopant in crystal is not the same as that in the melt.
 We can define a segregation coefficient $k = C_s/C_l$ where $C_s$ and $C_l$ are the concentrations. $k$ is generally $< 1$, this means that the dopant tends to remain in the melt and thus its concentration increases during the process.
-Since this cannot be avoided the ingot produced will have different properties depending on where it is cut.
+Since this cannot be avoided the ingot produced will have **different properties** depending on where it is cut.

 ## Production of III-V monocrystals

 The Czochralski process has to be slightly modified for growing $GaAs$ crystals since $Ga$ and $As$ have different vapor pressures ($As$ would evaporate faster than $Ga$).
 The solution is to pressurize the chamber and work in an $As$ rich atmosphere. $GaAs$ is than placed under a layer of molten $B_2O_3$ which acts as a seal to suppress evaporation.

 ![[CZ for GaAs.png|300]]